-Inflation While inflation has plagued every region of the U.S. over the last 18 months, the Mountain West, composed of Montana, Idaho, Wyoming, Utah, Nevada, Colorado, New Mexico, and Arizona, has experienced the highest rate.
-According to the U.S. Bureau of Labor Statistics the 12month percentage change of the Consumer Price Index in December 2020 was 1.0%, the fourth lowest in the country.
-By Mar 2022, the percent change was 10.4%, the highest regional increase.
-The rising cost of housing, utilities, food, and gasoline as well as staffing shortages and minimal unemployment are all contributing factors to the surging inflation.
-Finding ways to ensure household income keeps up with the inflation rate will be necessary for the South-central Idaho region to continue to prosper.
+Inflation Political Relationships While inflation has plagued every region of the U.S. over the last As the 2022 Primary Election 18 months, the Mountain West, composed of Montana, Idaho, dominated national news, Idaho Wyoming, Utah, Nevada, Colorado, New Mexico, and Arizona, appeared as one of the most has experienced the highest rate.
+According to the U.S. Bureau contentious political environments in of Labor Statistics the 12-month percentage change of the the country, with political parties Consumer Price Index in December 2020 was 1.0%, the fourth becoming fractured and unstable. lowest in the country.
+By March 2022, the percent change was Cooperation among elected officials 10.4%, the highest regional increase.
+The rising cost of housing, and community leaders will be utilities, food, and gasoline as well as staffing shortages and necessary to move the state and minimal unemployment are all contributing factors to the surging v v inflation.
+Finding ways to ensure household income keeps up to a collegial atmosphere where with the inflation rate will be necessary for the South-central differing ideas can be debated for the Idaho region to continue to prosper. betterment of the Idaho people.